greglank/greglank.github.io/nature.md

 ## Overview

-Peer-reviewed study that uses quantitative statistical analysis to demonstrate that higher education can foster connectedness to nature
+Peer-reviewed study that uses mixed quantitative and qualitative analysis to demonstrate that higher education can foster connectedness to nature

 > Lankenau, Greg.
 2018.
 “Fostering Connectedness to Nature in Higher Education.” *Environmental Education Research* 24 (2): 230–44. doi:10.1080/13504622.2016.1225674